kubernetes-retired/kubernetes-docs-zh/docs/admin/garbage-collection.md

 ---

-Garbage collection is managed by kubelet automatically, mainly including unreferenced images and dead containers. kubelet applies container garbage collection every minute and image garbage collection every 5 minutes.
+Garbage collection is managed by kubelet automatically, mainly including unreferenced images and dead containers.
+Kubelet applies container garbage collection every minute and image garbage collection every 5 minutes.
 Note that we don't recommend external garbage collection tool generally, since it could break the behavior of kubelet potentially if it attempts to remove all of the containers